Insolvency Lawyers in Germany

 Corporate Restructuring

 At Schlun & Elseven Rechtsanwälte, we advise our clients about their corporate restructuring options.
-When a company faces insolvency issues, our lawyers advise them regarding how to protect the enterprise’s future.
+When a company faces insolvency issues, our lawyers advise them on protecting the enterprise’s future.
 There is no “one size fits all” restructuring plan; therefore, as a full-service law firm, our lawyers seek to provide tailored solutions to your company’s needs.
-Our insolvency and restructuring team works alongside our legal experts in other fields, such as employment law, commercial law and banking regulation, to provide our clients with a complete picture of their legal options.
+Our German insolvency and restructuring team works alongside our legal experts in other fields, such as German employment law, commercial law and banking regulation, to provide our clients with a complete picture of their legal options.

 Creditor Support: Legal Assistance

-Our lawyers will advise you on matters such as whether to enter into “pool agreements” with other secured creditors as a way of reducing the inherent complexity and potentially accelerating the process.
-As a secured creditor, we will analyse the nature of the security right and determine the best course of action to take.
+Our lawyers will advise you on whether to enter “pool agreements” with other secured creditors to reduce the inherent complexity and potentially accelerate the process.
+As a secured creditor, we will analyse the nature of the security right and determine the best action to take.
 Furthermore, we assist unsecured creditors in filing their non-preferential insolvency claims, support them in cases where their application has been rejected and advise them on any other options available to them.

-At Schlun & Elseven Rechtsanwälte, our law firm consists of insolvency and criminal defence lawyers who will defend your company in matters about criminal insolvency law.
-Such cases can arise in events such as delays in filing for insolvency (§ 15a InsO), accusations of fraud (under § 263 StGB) or embezzlement (§ 246 StGB) and other reasons.
-Our lawyers will closely examine your case, assess the evidence in the matter, and use their knowledge of German insolvency law, German criminal law, corporate law and other legal fields to determine the best course of action for your case.
+At Schlun & Elseven Rechtsanwälte, our legal team of experienced German insolvency and criminal defence lawyers provide comprehensive legal assistance in challenging and complex insolvency law matters.
+In cases of delay in filing for insolvency (under Section 15a InsO), allegations of fraud (under Section 263 of the German Criminal Code, StGB) or embezzlement (under Section 246 StGB), legal advice from a qualified lawyer is essential to protect your rights.
+Our lawyers will examine your case with the necessary care, evaluate the evidence provided, and use their in-depth knowledge of German insolvency, criminal and corporate law to determine the best course of action and defence strategy for your case.

 What constitutes “a delay” in insolvency?

 In Germany, a distinction is made between negligent and intentional delay.
 While intent presupposes knowledge and intention, the violating duties of care are sufficient for negligence.
 Therefore, it is unavoidable for the managing director to regularly inspect the company’s economic situation to avoid the risk of a delayed petition.
-This distinction is particularly relevant when considering that such a delayed petition in bankruptcy constitutes a criminal offence.
-In principle, in addition to a fine and imprisonment, the German court can prohibit the person concerned to act as managing director.
+This distinction is particularly relevant when considering that such a delayed petition in bankruptcy constitutes a criminal offence in Germany.
+In principle, the German court can prohibit the person concerned from acting as managing director, in addition to fines and imprisonment.

 Protective Shield Proceedings

-“The protective shield proceeding” is a means by which firms can restructure their business in the face of likely insolvency.
-Such proceedings can occur as long as the insolvency in question is still “pending” and not yet taking place.
-Such proceedings are favoured by companies, as they can allow them to have some control over the restructuring, with supervision from the insolvency court, and they can make decisions on the running of the company itself.
+In Germany, the protective shield proceeding is a means by which firms can restructure their business in the face of likely insolvency.
+Such proceedings can occur as long as the insolvency is still pending and not yet taking place.
+Companies favour such proceedings, as they can allow them to have some control over the restructuring, with supervision from the German insolvency court, and they can make decisions on the running of the company itself.
 Under this form of proceedings, it is encouraged that the company seeks to undergo restructuring rather than go into formal insolvency.
 This action allows the company to avoid collapse, if possible.

-At Schlun & Elseven Rechtsanwälte, our insolvency lawyers advise both debtors and creditors in cases of protective shield proceedings.
-Our team oversees the different stages of our clients’ proceedings and ensures that they are carried out correctly.
-Our lawyers are experienced in such matters and will ensure that deadlines are met, the proper paperwork and bureaucratic necessities are completed and generally guide the proceedings to a successful conclusion.
-For creditors, we advise them on what actions they can take while the protective shield is in place.
-With expert representation, their interests will not be forgotten during the matter.
+At Schlun & Elseven Rechtsanwälte, our German insolvency lawyers advise debtors and creditors in cases of protective shield proceedings.
+Our team oversees the different stages of our clients’ proceedings and ensures they are carried out correctly.
+Our lawyers are experienced in such matters and will ensure that deadlines are met, the proper paperwork and bureaucratic necessities are completed, and the proceedings are generally guided to a successful conclusion.
+We advise creditors on what actions they can take while the protective shield is in place.

 Schlun & Elseven Logo